lucasklugs/Xlsx_Automation/README.md

-# 📦 Bic Pens Inventory Automation
+# 📦 Xlsx Automation

-This project is a simple Python automation script designed to manage the inventory of Bic pens.
-It reads an Excel spreadsheet containing records of item entries and exits, calculates the totals, and displays the current stock level.
+This project include simple Python automation training scripts designed to manage the data in a .xlsx.
+Its scripts reads Excel's spreadsheets containing records of items.

 ## 📈 Features